 Further investigation, using eye tissue donated for medical research, showed the presence of the FHR-4 protein within the macula — the specific region of the eye affected by the disease.

-The results of this study open up new routes for early diagnosis, by measuring FHR-4 levels in the blood, and suggests therapies targeting this protein could provide promising future treatment options for the disease.
+The results of this study open up new routes for early diagnosis, by measuring FHR-4 levels in the blood, and suggest therapies targeting this protein could provide promising future treatment options for the disease.

 FHR-4 regulates the complement system, part of the immune system, which plays a critical role in inflammation and the body’s defense against infection.